Thewavewsp/Thewavewsp.github.io/_posts/2024-01-22-best phones.md

     </article>

     <article>
-        <h2>2.
-ABC Phone Ultra</h2>
+        <h2>2. samsung s23 Ultra</h2>
-        <p>The ABC Phone Ultra is known for its sleek design and innovative features.
+        <p>The samsung s23 Ultra is known for its sleek design and innovative features.
 It combines style with substance, offering a seamless user experience and advanced technology.</p>
         <p>Key features:</p>
         <ul>
             <li>6.8-inch OLED display with 120Hz refresh rate</li>